Short Term Memory with SQLite and PostgreSQL

 Method 2: Context-Managed Connection String

-PostgresSaver.from_conn_string() manages the connection lifecycle automatically, the connection closes when the with block exits:
+PostgresSaver.from_conn_string() manages the connection lifecycle for us.
+The connection closes when the with block exits:

 PYTHON